- The use of computer systems and ICT provided by the University is governed by the Computer Systems Regulations.

 - Golf is not permitted on University grounds, except under section 15 of these regulations.

-- An exception to section 14 of these regulations is made in the case of groups organised through the Te Huataki Waiora School of Health, which will make safety arrangements to the satisfaction of the Landscape Manager, the Health, Safety and Wellness Manager, and/or the Campus Security and Emergency Manager.
+- An exception to section 14 of these regulations is made in the case of groups organised through the Te Huataki Waiora School of Health, which will make safety arrangements to the satisfaction of the Landscape Manager, the Associate Director of Safety and Wellness, and/or the Campus Security and Emergency Manager.

 - The use of drones on the Hillcrest, Hamilton campus is governed by the University’s Drone Policy.